ignite/cli/docs/intro/docker.md

 # Run Starport in Docker

-You can run Starport CLI inside a Docker container using a Docker CLI without installing the Starport binary directly on your machine.
+You can run Starport CLI inside a Docker container without installing the Starport binary directly on your machine.

 Running Starport in Docker can be useful for various reasons; isolating your test environment, running Starport on an unsupported operating system, or experimenting with a different version of Starport CLI without installing it.